 IGCSE Centres offering the Physical Education syllabus to their students are required to provide video recorded evidence of their candidates' practical performance.
-The video recorded evidence should be sent to CIE in line with the coursework deadline of 30 April for the June examination.
+The video recorded evidence should be sent to CIE in line with the coursework deadline of 30 April for the June examination or 30 September for the November examination.
 These guidelines are offered to Centres to assist them in the production of the videotape.
 There should be no need to submit more than one 3 hour videotape.

-The videotape should ideally be on the VHS format.
+The videotape should ideally be recorded on a standard VHS tape using PAL format.
+Alternatively recording can be made on a DVD.